-- Seek urgent medical advice and consider temporarily withholding Livalo if you develop any acute muscle pain or have another condition that may increase your risk of serious muscle injury or kidney failure such as a severe infection, major surgery, trauma, uncontrolled seizures, severe electrolyte or metabolic disorders.
+- Seek urgent medical advice and consider temporarily withholding Livalo if you develop any acute muscle pain or have another condition that may increase your risk of serious muscle injuries or kidney failure, such as a severe infection, major surgery, trauma, uncontrolled seizures, severe electrolyte or metabolic disorders.

 - Adhere to the TLC diet, designed by the National Cholesterol Education Program (NCEP), or a similar diet, while taking Livalo.

-- Plan to do exercise regularly and stop smoking if you smoke.
+- Plan to exercise regularly and stop smoking if you smoke.
 Try to avoid second-hand smoke.

 - See your doctor straight away if you notice any yellowing of your skin or shortness of breath, unexplained cough, or general tiredness.